1. General Information on Pipelines

 Pipeline companies are subject to various regulations and are required to meet specific standards.
 The NEB’s regulations require a pipeline company to create a management system and protection programs that anticipate, prevent, manage and mitigate potentially dangerous conditions associated with their pipelines.

 Pipeline companies are required to design safety, integrity and emergency response protection programs specific to their infrastructure that manage and mitigate risks posed to people and the environment.
 These programs are reviewed, inspected and audited by the NEB.
 If non-compliance is found, the NEB will take necessary steps to protect the environment and the public.
 The NEB has several compliance enforcement tools available to it and may revoke authorizations, impose safety orders that restrict operations, issue stop-work orders, and pursue criminal prosecution.
-Additionally, with the implementation of the 2012 Jobs, Growth and Long-term Prosperity Act (JGLTPA) the NEB has been authorized to create a system of administrative monetary penalties (AMPs) that allows penalties to be levied on companies that break Canada`s stringent environmental regime.
+The NEB is also authorized to issue administrative monetary penalties (AMPs) ranging from $25,000 for individuals to $100,000 for companies per infraction, per day.

 To ensure safety, companies are required to inspect their systems regularly using specialized tools that run inside the pipelines, and conduct right-of-way surveillance and inspection.
 Pipeline leaks and ruptures are detected in real time using sophisticated computer-based systems.
 Companies can often remotely shut down flows to minimize spill volumes.

 In Canada, the NEB regulates over 73,000 kilometres of pipelines that move approximately 1.3 billion barrels of oil per year.
 According to the NEB, these pipelines spilled an average of about 1,084 barrels per year between 2011 and 2014.
-This means that 99.999% of the crude oil and petroleum product transported on federally regulated pipelines arrives safely.
+This is roughly equivalent to two tank cars.
+Typically, most of the oil spilled is contained on pipeline company property.
+Spill sites must be reclaimed to restore the natural environment.